The Best Spider Killers of 2023

 Some folks appreciate spiders’ beneficial characteristics and prefer to simply shoo them and their food sources away from their homes rather than kill them.
 Those who feel that way may want to consider a spider repellent rather than a killer.

 Most spider repellents consist of natural essential oils such as peppermint, cedarwood, lavender, sesame, and other bug-repelling oils.
 The spiders (and the food sources they prey on) find these substances unappealing, causing them to run from the treated area.
-Do note that as a natural product, they may require more frequent reapplication than other spider killers, but they’re generally safe for pets and children.
+As a natural product, they may require more frequent reapplication than other spider killers, but they’re generally safe for pets and children.

 FAQs

-If you’re new to DIY extermination, you may want to consult these commonly asked questions about spider killers.
+If you’re new to DIY extermination, you may want to consult these answers to commonly asked questions about spider killers.
 If you have additional questions, contact the manufacturer of the product you purchase.

 Q. What is a natural repellent for spiders?

 Peppermint essential oil and vinegar are natural, safer alternatives to chemical spider repellents.
 However, natural repellents do not last as long.
-Mighty Mint Spider Repellent Peppermint Oil is a potent and pleasant-smelling spray that effectively repels spiders for 2 to 3 days.
+Mighty Mint spider killer is a potent and pleasant-smelling spray that effectively repels spiders for 2 to 3 days.

 Q. Where should I apply spider killer?